 They have 4 different brands under their name: Chapulet Missions dedicated to the Salvador grape, RosMa of young white and rose wines, and aged red wines of Cabernet Sauvignon, Merlot, and Malbec under Puerta del Cielo and Los Rosales.

 Queretaro’s wine region and enotourism continues to grow and it’s exciting to watch it develop.
 The best way to see Queretaro’s wineries is to book a wine tour with us.
-We customize your tour based on your wine preference and interests.
+We offer 3 different tours or you customize a tour based on your wine preference and interests.
 Leave the driving and reservations to us and sample your favorite grape varieties in this up and coming destination.

 Add a few extra days to explore San Miguel de Allende.
 Check out our post on Unique Wineries to Visit Near San Miguel de Allende